Poop-fish/Tk-Gui-Framework-Wrapper-ToolKit/README.md

 ### Note:
-Everything is a work in progress and some widgets might be buggy and not work as intended
+Everything is a work in progress and some widgets might be buggy and not work as intended.
+That being said i am by no means a expert on Gui or frameworks but making projects like this helps me improve and learn my coding skills :)

 # Custom GUI Framework